Maria Laskou

 Areas of interest & Experience:

 I have a keen interest in working with neurodivergent individuals (especially with people who have Autism and/or ADHD) and in enabling them to accept themselves and to embrace their unique qualities and capabilities.
-I also have a special interest in working with people who struggle with a broad range of mental health difficulties (such as Anxiety and Depression) and in helping them manage their struggles and build a more fulfilling life.
+I also have a special interest in working with people who struggle with a broad range of mental health difficulties (such as Anxiety and Depression), and in helping them manage their struggles and create a more satisfying life.

-Additionally, I am very interested in working with individuals who have faced many types of Trauma during their lives, as well as with those who experience low self-esteem and low self-confidence, and in helping them process their experiences, develop self-acceptance and self-compassion, and grow their sense of self-belief and self-trust.
+Additionally, I am very interested in working with individuals who have experienced many types of Trauma during their life, as well as with those who struggle with low self-esteem and low self-confidence, and in helping them process their experiences, develop self-acceptance and self-compassion, and grow their sense of self-belief and self-trust.

 My focus: